buche/leaflet-openweathermap/README.md

 ### Initializing TileLayers

-Here's how to initialize these TileLayers (an AppId is mandatory now):
+Here's how to initialize these TileLayers (an AppId is mandatory now, get your own [here](https://www.openweathermap.org/appid)):

 * var clouds = L.OWM.clouds({appId: 'YOUR_OWN_APPID'});
 * var cloudscls = L.OWM.cloudsClassic({appId: 'YOUR_OWN_APPID'});